buenospot/tfworkshopdemo/README.md

 # Demo

-A basic demo to demonstrate GitOps based Infrastructure provisioning with Terraform enterprise
+A basic demo to demonstrate GitOps based Infrastructure provisioning with Terraform enterprise.